Are Religious Gays Suicidal?

 NEW YORK, April 26, 2018 Godinterest – Catholic League president Bill Donohue, who holds a Ph.D. in sociology, comments on an article on gays, religion, and suicide:

-Four researchers with Ph.D.s have published an article in the Journal of Preventive Medicine titled, “Association of Religiosity With Sexual Minority Suicide Ideation and Attempt.”
+Four researchers with Ph.D.s have published an article in the American Journal of Preventive Medicine titled, “Association of Religiosity With Sexual Minority Suicide Ideation and Attempt.”
 It seeks to determine the effects of religion on suicidal ideas and attempts at suicide.

 The data were culled from a larger study, one taken in 2011 by the University of Texas at Austin’s Research Consortium; it collected data on over 21,000 college students aged 18-30.